Universality of entanglement in gluon dynamics: Introduction

-Further work has also been done in studying entanglement in positronium \cite{9}, charmonium \cite{30,31} and Higgs boson \cite{10,33,34,35} decays, generation of kaon \cite{11}, B meson \cite{12}, $\tau$ lepton \cite{40} and top quark \cite{13, 19, 29} pairs, as well as in neutrino oscillations \cite{36,37} and vector boson scattering \cite{41}, to propose Bell tests that could be experimentally verified.
-For top quarks, there have also been studies in quantum tomography techniques \cite{14} and, recently, entanglement between a top quark pair has been experimentally detected by the ATLAS and CMS collaborations at the LHC \cite{15,20,21}.
-Violations of Bell inequalities have also been obtained experimentally in charmonium \cite{32} and B meson \cite{38,39} decays.
-The use of entanglement in particle interactions has also been proposed to constrain new physics beyond the Standard Model using LHC measurements \cite{22, 23, 24, 25, 26, 27, 28}.
+Further work has also been done in studying entanglement in positronium \cite{Acin2001three-party}, charmonium \cite{Baranov2008bells,Chen2013testing} and Higgs boson \cite{Barr2022testing,AguilarSaavedra2023laboratory-frame,AguilarSaavedra2023testing,Fabbrichesi2023bell} decays, generation of kaon \cite{Bramon2002novel}, B meson \cite{Takubo2021feasibility}, $\tau$ lepton \cite{Ehataht2024probing} and top quark \cite{Severi2022quantum,Fabbrichesi2021testing, Afik2022quantum} pairs, as well as in neutrino oscillations \cite{Blasone2009entanglement,Banerjee2015a} and vector boson scattering \cite{Morales2023exploring}, to propose Bell tests that could be experimentally verified.
+For top quarks, there have also been studies in quantum tomography techniques \cite{Afik2021entanglement} and, recently, entanglement between a top quark pair has been experimentally detected by the ATLAS and CMS collaborations at the LHC \cite{ATLASCollaboration2024observation,CMSCollaboration2024observation,CMSCollaboration2024measurements}.
+The production of these top quarks comes primarily from gluon interactions in these collisions.
+Then, since top quarks decay faster than their hadronization, they transfer their spin properties to their decay products, which allows the estimation of their entanglement properties from the measurement of the angular dependence of the detected jets.
+Therefore, the phenomenology surrounding gluon scattering is of special interest for high-energy physics experimentalists.
+Violations of Bell inequalities have also been obtained experimentally in charmonium \cite{Fabbrichesi2024charmonium} and B meson \cite{Fabbrichesi2024bell,Gabrielli2024entanglement} decays.
+The use of entanglement in particle interactions has also been proposed to constrain new physics beyond the Standard Model using LHC measurements \cite{Aoude2022quantum, Severi2023quantum, Aoude2023probing, Bernal2023entanglement, Fabbrichesi2023stringent, Maltoni2024quantum, Maltoni2024tops}.

+We should also note a line of research complementary to the study of a possible MaxEnt principle, where the interplay between entanglement suppression in scattering processes and the emergence of global symmetries has been explored in Standard Model \cite{Beane2019entanglement, Low2021symmetry, Liu2023minimal} and beyond the Standard Model \cite{Carena2023entanglement, Kowalska2024entanglement} interactions, as well as its relation with symmetry-breaking effects as quark and lepton mixing \cite{Thaler2025flavor}, and MaxEnt \cite{Kowalska2024entanglement}.

 In this work, we take a step further focusing on pure Yang-Mills gluon dynamics.
 We compute the polarized amplitudes for gluon scattering at tree-level using the three- and four-gluon couplings.
 Then, using the concurrence as a figure of merit, we show that entanglement is only generated when the initial product state presents opposite polarizations.
 Maximal entangled states are only produced in the case where the scattering angle is $\theta = \frac{\pi}{2}$.
 Then, the final states are always maximally entangled, independently of the color of the gluons involved in the process.
 This result points at some structure in pure Yang-Mills theory that imposes a sort of universal creation of entanglement, independent of the particular gauge group at play.